Steps to Legally Remove Squatters in Texas

 Timeframes Required for Adverse Possession Claims

-- Statutory Duration: Texas requires different timeframes, ranging from 3 to 10 years, depending on circumstances.
-During this period, the squatter’s possession must be exclusive and continuous.
+- Statutory Duration: Texas has varying timeframes of 3-10 years depending on the situation.
+During this time period, the squatter’s possession has to be exclusive, continuous, and undisturbed. Â

 Strategies to Challenge Adverse Possession Claims

-- Legal Strategy: Use a solid legal strategy involving dispute resolution and documentation to defend your property rights effectively.
+- Legal Strategy: Use a solid legal strategy involving dispute resolution and legal evidence to assert property rights and defend against claims. Â

 Effective Strategies to Protect Your Property in Texas